microsoft/autogen/python/packages/autogen-magentic-one/README.md

 Currently, Magentic-One only supports OpenAI's GPT-4o as the underlying LLM.

-### Azure with Active Directory
+### Azure OpenAI service

-To configure for Azure with Active Directory, set the following environment variables:
+To configure for Azure OpenAI service, set the following environment variables:

 - `CHAT_COMPLETION_PROVIDER='azure'`
 - `CHAT_COMPLETION_KWARGS_JSON` with the following JSON structure: